Red velvet mite fact sheet | Field of Mars EEC

 Fast facts – Red velvet mites

-Scientific group – Red velvet mites are mites in the arachnid group Acari.
-Most red velvet mites belong to the family Trombidiidae.
+Scientific group – Red velvet mites are arachnids in the mite family Trombidiidae.

 Diet – Adult and nymph red velvet mites are predators that eat small invertebrates and their eggs.
 The larvae are parasitic on other arthropods.